 The state support guidelines are important, even if the parents deviated from these guidelines in their initial support determination.
 The state child support formula uses the income of each parent, the expected costs of raising a child, the parenting time that each parent has with their child, and other information.

-Either parent can request a modification of child support orders if one of those circumstances exists.
+Either parent can request a modification of child support orders in Fort Wayne, IN if one of those circumstances exists.
 Families receiving Temporary Aid for Needy Families have their child support payments reviewed every three years, which may result in a modification petition being filed.

 What Is a Substantial Change in Circumstances?